Estimating corn yield potential

 - If there is abortion of the fertilized ovules.

-- If there is abortion of developing kernels (before or at milk stage, R3 stage) (Figure 4).
+- If there is early abortion of developing kernels (before or at milk stage, R3 stage) (Figure 3).

 Figures 1 and 2.
 Determination of the potential kernel number in corn ears as seen under a microscope (left) and magnifying glass (right).
-The tip kernels are the first one to start the abortion process under stress.
+The tip kernels are the first one to start the abortion process under any environmental (abiotic) stress.
 Photos by Ignacio Ciampitti, K-State Research and Extension.

-Figure 6.
-Unpollinated silks have grown several inches in length.
+Figure 5.
+Unpollinated silks have grown in several inches in length.
 Photos by Ignacio Ciampitti, K-State Research and Extension.

 Estimating yields using “yield component method”